 OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB - The Net OPEB Liability ("NOL") is calculated separately for each system and represents that particular system's total OPEB liability ("TOL") determined in accordance with GASB No. 74 less its fiduciary net position.

-The following table represents the components of the NOL as of the June 30, 2018 measurement date:
+The following table represents the components of the NOL as of the June 30, 2019 measurement date, as well as the two prior years:

 SOUTH CAROLINA RETIREE HEALTH INSURANCE TRUST FUND